h2oai/h2o-2/h2o-docs/source/developuser/parse.rst

 |
 |

-The data is then moved a second time from the H2O node where the raw data gets parsed to the H2O node where the compressed data will reside in a Fluid Vector chunk (a p-chunk in the diagram below).
+The data is moved a second time from the H2O node, where the raw data is parsed, to the H2O node, where the compressed data will reside in a Fluid Vector chunk (a p-chunk in the diagram below).

 .. image:: PngGen/pictures/Parse.png